BarisBarut/Digital-Portfolio-BB/pokemon-guide.md

 </p>

 3. To set the Pokémon's [moves](#move):
-   - Click on the "Moves" tab
+   - Click on the "Moves" tab (See Figure 13)
    - Either search for [moves](#move) in the search bar or browse through the list
    - Click on a [move](#move) to add it to your moveset
    - Select a total of four [moves](#move) for your Pokémon